vectara/vectara-docs/www/docs/api-reference/select-ideal-indexing-api.md

 * [Low-Level Indexing API](/docs/api-reference/indexing-apis/core_indexing)

-  For the most advanced use cases, if you want full, granular control in what you want your document chunks to be, use the low-level indexing API.
+  For the most advanced use cases, if you want full, granular control to define
+  your document chunks, use the low-level indexing API.
 These documents also have a unique ID and metadata, but you also define document `parts`:
     - `text` - A part of the document, such as a sentence